Always be prepared for any emergency!

 [Survival Tip #1] Immediate needs are (Air, Water, Food, Shelter, Fire)

 The most basic and fundamental survivalist checklist always start with the 5 basics. the obvious ones are Air, Water, and food.
 We have a saying in the survivalist niche and that is called the (3,3,30 rule).
-This means your absolute immediate needs are (3-minutes of air) – (3-days of water) and (30-days of food).
+Your absolute immediate needs mean that you can not go more than (3-minutes without air) – (3-days without water) and (30-days without food).
 After the 3 most important you have the final 2 items to fulfill your immediate need for survival and that is Shelter and Fire.
 Those 5 rules round out your immediate needs.
 Once you have those handled you are then cleared to move on to the rest of your survival plane.

 The 3, 3, 30 Rule